ChukwuemekaAham/ESRI-MS-AWS-GCP-Data-Analytics-ML-GIS/AWS/AWS_Building_Data_Lakes/build-a-data-lake-using-aws-lake-formation/README.md

 # Overview

 **Case Study**
-You are a data engineer at AnyCompany, a cloud marketing organization.
+You are a data engineer at a cloud marketing organization.
 You are asked to run a pilot project to build a data lake using AWS Lake Formation.

-In this lab, you work through the basic steps to register storage with Lake Formation and define a crawler to crawl the initial dataset.
-You then create an AWS Glue job to generate a version of the dataset in a partitioned Apache Parquet format.
-You also use Amazon Athena to validate the tables, their schema, and the ability to access the underlying data source through the data catalog.
+Work through the steps to register storage with Lake Formation and define a crawler to crawl the initial dataset.
+Then create an AWS Glue job to generate a version of the dataset in a partitioned Apache Parquet format and use Amazon Athena to validate the tables, their schema, and the ability to access the underlying data source through the data catalog.

 **Objectives:**
 • Create a data lake and a database.